ONSgeo/Area_Classification/docs/analytical_quality_assurance/assumptions_caveats.md

 * Impact: Green

 The decision was made to aggregate some variables to represent residents who 'cannot speak English.'
-For EW, the following variables from table *'TS09 - Proficiency in English'* were aggergated:
+For EW, the following variables from table *'TS09 - Proficiency in English'* were aggregated:

 - Cannot speak English well
 - Cannot speak English